199ocero/School-Management-System-DDS-Finals/README.md

 # School Management System - Uportal

 School system that manage accounts of admin, instructor, and student.
-It has also have a CRUD (Create, Read/Seach, Update, Delete) functionality.
+It has also a CRUD (Create, Read/Seach, Update, Delete) functionality.
 You can use CRUD in colleges, course, subjects, and sections.

 ## Getting Started